aws-controllers-k8s/community/docs/content/docs/tutorials/memorydb-example.md

 ##### Create Amazon MemoryDB subnet group
 The following example uses the VPC ID of the EKS Cluster.
 You may specify any other VPC ID by updating the `VPC_ID` variable in the following example.
+Replace `EKS_CLUSTER_NAME` to the eks cluster name you created under 'Prerequisites' section.
 ```bash
 EKS_CLUSTER_NAME="example-eks-cluster"
 AWS_REGION="us-east-1"